 During a pandemic, forensic hospitals face tremendous pressures to discharge patients.
-Doing so mitigates risk both to the individual, as institutions often become "hot spots" of infection, and to the institution, as a lower patient census allows greater opportunity for social distancing and flexibility in individualized treatment planning.
+Doing so serves to mitigate risk both to the individual, as institutions often become "hotspots" of infection, and to the institution, as a lower patient census allows greater opportunity for social distancing and flexibility in individualized treatment planning.
 Disability rights advocates also may apply external pressure to discharge patients rapidly through lawsuits or media campaigns.
 These forces can be powerful, but institutions must be cautious that they do not result in careless discharge planning.

 Under normal circumstances, coordinating discharge arrangements for forensic patients under time-limited court orders, such as for competency restoration, is challenging.
 With frequent homelessness, limited bed availability, and a release date that may be dependent on the courts, aligning the necessary components for a comprehensive discharge plan can be difficult.
-During the pandemic, additional challenges arise, including communicating with mental health professionals who are teleworking or on altered schedules, overcoming the reluctance of community agencies to accept new admissions, and testing patients for COVID-19 to meet community facilities' admission requirements.
-Furthermore, given the shift to telehealth, forensic hospitals may be hesitant to release individuals to a setting where their faceto-face contact with outpatient providers is limited, because intensive treatment and monitoring are often vital components of community success.
-Frequent and reciprocal communication among the hospital, community providers, and the courts as well as ongoing education for patients about the public health risks and recommended mitigation strategies are key components to working through these challenges.
+During a pandemic, additional challenges arise, including communicating with mental health professionals who are teleworking or on altered schedules, overcoming the reluctance of community agencies to accept new admissions, and testing patients for COVID to meet community facilities' admission requirements.
+Furthermore, given the shift to telehealth, forensic hospitals may be hesitant to release individuals to a setting where their face-to-face contact with outpatient providers is limited, as intensive treatment and monitoring are often vital components of community success.
+Frequent and reciprocal communication among the hospital, community providers, and the courts is key to working through these challenges.
+In addition, providing patients with ongoing education about the public health risks and recommended mitigation strategies is crucial.